August 21, 2017

 The Misconduct Sanctioning Panel is composed of three individuals.
 Two are staff or faculty designated by the Provost and Senior Vice President for Academic Affairs.
 One is an undergraduate or graduate student depending on the status of the Respondent.
 The undergraduate panel member will sanction cases involving undergraduate Respondents, the graduate panel member will sanction cases involving graduate Respondents.
-Panelists will serve a two school-year term.

 The Misconduct Sanctioning Panel will be trained bi-annually by the Title IX Coordinator.

-The Sanctioning Panel meets biweekly in a noticed, closed meeting.
+The Sanctioning Panel meets bi-weekly in a noticed, closed meeting.
 The Title IX Coordinator provides the SARs to be reviewed seven days prior.
 The SAR is redacted to delete the names and identifying information of the Reporting Party and Respondent.